mnelson4/yet-another-related-posts-plugin/readme.txt

 = Widget =

 Related posts can also be displayed as a widget.
 Go to the Appearance > Widgets options page and add the "Related Posts (YARPP)" widget.
-Choose to display content from YARPP Basic or YARPP Pro.
+Choose to display content from YARPP.
 The widget will only be displayed on single entry (permalink) pages.

 The YARPP Basic widget can be used even if the "auto display" option is turned off.
-The YARPP Pro sidebar widget can be used even if you choose YARPP Basic to display related content at the bottom of your posts.

 = Custom display through templates =